 People driving by would often stop to talk to him if they weren’t too taken aback by his appearance.
 Sometimes, though, their intentions were not noble.
-Teenagers especially would prank him, pretend to swerve as though they were about to run him over, and even get out of their cars to beat him up.
-At one point, he began carrying a pistol when he walked in order to protect himself from these violent pranksters.
+Teenagers often pranked him, pretending to swerve their cars as though they were about to run him over.
+A few times, they even got out of their cars to beat him up.
+As a result, Ray started to carry a pistole with him as he walked.

 Such treatment would have left the average person bitter, but his legacy has proven him to be nothing but kind and gracious about any type of conversation or gift of food or drink, according to those still living who claimed to have known him personally.

 Robinson's ghostly legend began long before his death in 1985 and spread from town to town throughout western Pennsylvania, spilling into Ohio, West Virginia, and other neighboring states.
 Each town adopted Green Man sightings, saying that the disfigured entity had a green glow to him and was the spirit of a man electrocuted to death.

 The story trickled down to my hometown just a few miles from the tunnel where parents and friends’ parents would tell their stories about going to the tunnel in the 70's to drink and keep an eye out for paranormal activity the way that astronomy enthusiasts watch for meteor showers on clear nights.
 Meanwhile, the Green Man himself was still alive and taking his nightly walks up north.

 Stretching the Truth

 The Green Man Tunnel is located in a remote area whose location is ideal for its eerie legend.
 Even Google Maps identifies it as “Green Man Tunnel.”